Reem Kelani: Radio

-In 2004, Kelani played Scheherazade in BBC Radio Four's programme entitled "A Thousand and One"(a series about the influence of The Arabian Nights on western culture).
+In 2004, Kelani played Scheherazade in BBC Radio Four's programme entitled "A Thousand and One"(a series about the influence of The Arabian Nights on Western culture).
 Writing in the Times Literary Supplement on 4 June 2004, Jane Jakeman noted:

-The most compelling voice throughout the series was, of course, that of Scheherazade herself, ethereally present in spellbinding extracts beautifully read by Reem Kelani.
+Of course, the most compelling voice throughout the series was that of Scheherazade herself, ethereally present in spellbinding extracts beautifully read by Reem Kelani.

 Also in 2004, Kelani appeared as a guest of Sandi Toksvig on BBC Radio Four's Excess Baggage, alongside Sir James Galway and singer-songwriter Glenn Tilbrook.

 In 2006, Kelani was featured as a guest on BBC Radio Four's Woman's Hour.

 In 2007, Kelani explored Salome's Dance of the Seven Veils on BBC Radio Four.

-In 2012, Kelani wrote and presented "Songs for Tahrir" on BBC Radio Four about her experiences of music in the uprising in Egypt in 2011.
+In 2012, Kelani wrote and presented "Songs for Tahrir" on BBC Radio Four about her experiences of music in the 2011 uprising in Egypt.
 She also relates more of her experiences in her programme blog.

-In December 2012, Kelani contributed in interview and with songs to the BBC World Service's Lullabies in the Arab World.
+In December 2012, Kelani contributed in interviews and with songs to the BBC World Service's Lullabies in the Arab World.

-In January 2013, Kelani's music was used in BBC Radio Four's dramatisation "The Brick", written by the Palestinian writer Selma Dabbagh.
+In January 2013, Kelani's music was used in BBC Radio Four's dramatisation of "The Brick," written by the Palestinian writer Selma Dabbagh.

 Film and television

 For BBC 2's Everyman series in 1992, Kelani wrote original music for See No Evil on the Sabra and Shatila massacre in Beirut in 1982.
-The film was produced by Stephen Walker.
-Kelani also did simultaneous interpreting and sub-titling.
+Stephen Walker produced the film.
+Kelani also did simultaneous interpreting and subtitling.

-In 1998, Kelani worked as Associate Producer for a series of films as part of Channel Four's 'Israel 50' season entitled The Unholy Land.
+In 1998, Kelani worked as an Associate Producer for a series of films entitled The Unholy Land as part of Channel Four's Israel 50 season.
 She also provided Arabic vocals in the theme music composed by Howard Davidson.
 The series director was Colin Luke.

-Kelani wrote and performed the title music for the film Les Chebabs de Yarmouk which was released in 2013.
-Produced by the French film-maker Axel Salvatori-Sinz, it follows a group of young men and women in the Palestinian refugee settlement of Yarmouk Camp outside Damascus.
-For the title track, Iyad Hayatleh, the Glasgow-based Palestinian poet and son of Yarmouk wrote the verse, which Kelani then set to music.
+Kelani wrote and performed the title music for the film Les Chebabs de Yarmouk, released in 2013 which was released in 2013.
+Produced by the French filmmaker Axel Salvatori-Sinz, it follows a group of young men and women in the Palestinian refugee settlement of Yarmouk Camp outside Damascus.
+For the title track, Iyad Hayatleh, the Glasgow-based Palestinian poet and son of Yarmouk, wrote the verse, which Kelani then set to music.